-But my alternative educational path in permaculture design, gardening, and homesteading during those very same years eventually won me over.
+During those very same years, I also immersed myself in permaculture design and gardening, and learned to make as many things from scratch as I could.
 In 2016, I made a pivot in my life, enrolled in a six-month ecological landscaping training in California, and never looked back.
 I’m a certified permaculture designer and teacher, a certified Ecological Landscaper, and have studied with some of the leading teachers and mentors in regenerative design and regenerative agriculture.

 When I’m not making cheese, digging in the garden or writing, I work as a carbon farm planner and program coordinator for Co-operate WNC’s Carbon Harvest program.